eltel/G/docs/overview.md

 Two constellations can elect to merge with each other.
 A merge will delete one constellation, combine the teams, and allow the editors to create one constellation from the two.

+All contributions to a constellation keep a record of the editor.
+Individual effort in a group is recognized individually.

+### Galaxies

 Any constellations can be joined with any other constellations in a separate read-only Galaxy.
 This will just allow connections to be made between the graphs while each constellation maintains full autonomy.

-All contributions to a constellation keep a record of the editor.
-Individual effort in a group is recognized individually.

 ### G conventions

-Hover will display a static image
+* Hover will display a static image
-Single click will display full data and allow editing if you have permission Double click will open a different part of G (Universe, Constellations, Galaxies or Metaverse)
+* Single click will display full data and allow editing if you have permission
+* Double click will open a different part of G (Universe, Constellations, Galaxies or Metaverse)